 We Don't Bundle, We Upsell: What an Ice Cream Shop Knows About Park Revenue

 If you run a family entertainment center and you want the single fastest way to lift revenue per guest, it is not a discount and it is not a bundle.
 It is an in the moment upsell.
 At the point of booking you offer a second activity or an add-on at a price that makes it an easy yes.
-At our own park it added $10.71 to the average online booking, automatically, on every one.
-Here is exactly how it works, and why it beats the discount most operators reach for first.
+At our own park it adds $12.04 to the average online booking, automatically, on every one.
+That figure now rests on 2,175 online bookings across a full peak season, not on a launch week.

 Start with an ice cream shop, because it explains the whole idea in one picture.
 You want chocolate, which the IDFA National Ice Cream Trends Survey 2026 confirms is America's favorite flavor, and that is exactly what you came for.
 A single scoop is $3.50.
 But there is a sign at the counter.
 Chocolate with vanilla for $5, or chocolate with pistachio for $5.
 You do not care.
 You did not come for a combo, you came for your chocolate, and at worst you are now standing there deliberating instead of simply ordering.